SafranCassiopee/php-taf-decoder/README.md

 All values who have a unit are based on the `Value` object which provides the methods `getValue()` and `getUnit()`

-*TODO: full documentation of the structure of the DecodedMetar object* *TODO: Provide a PHP example*
+*TODO: full documentation of the structure of the DecodedTaf object*

+*TODO: Provide a PHP example*

 Contribute
 ----------

-If you find a valid METAR that is badly parsed by this library, please open a github issue with all possible details:
+If you find a valid TAF that is badly parsed by this library, please open a github issue with all possible details:

-- the full METAR causing problem
+- the full TAF causing problem
 - the parsing exception returned by the library
 - how you expected the decoder to behave
 - anything to support your proposal (links to official websites appreciated)